-If there is a problem, we will mail you a letter with your Social Security number.
+If there is a problem, we will mail you a letter.
 Generally, we will only contact you if you have requested a call or have ongoing business with us.
 The latest scam trick of using robocalls or live callers has increased.
-Fraudsters pretend to be government employees and claim there is identity theft or another problem with one’s Social Security number, account, or benefits.
+Fraudsters pretend to be government employees and claim there is identity theft or another problem with one’s Social Security number (SSN), account, or benefits.

 Scammers may threaten arrest or other legal action, or may offer to increase benefits, protect assets, or resolve identity theft.
 They often demand payment via retail gift cards, wire transfers, pre-paid debit cards, internet currency, or mailing cash.

 Our employees will never threaten you for information or promise a benefit in exchange for personal information or money.

 We may call you in some situations, but will never: